-If you can't pay your tax bill in its entirety right now but you know that you'll be able to do so within 45 days, send in a partial payment using the Form 1040-V payment voucher at the time you file your tax return.
+Can't pay your tax bill in its entirety right now, but know that you'll be able to do so within 45 days?
+Send in a partial payment using the Form 1040-V payment voucher when you file your tax return.

-If You Can Pay Between 45 Days and 120 Days
+If You Can Pay Within 120 Days

-Then call the IRS at the number shown on the letter to request a short-term extension of time to pay beyond the date set in the letter.
-Propose a definite deadline for paying off your balance in full and the IRS will note that date in its records.
-Use the payment voucher included with the letter to make your next and final payment.
+When you talk to an IRS representative, propose a definite deadline for paying off your balance in full.
+They will note that date in your records.
+Use the payment voucher that's included with the letter to make your next and final payment.

 If You Need More Than 120 Days

-If You Can't Pay Your Taxes at All
+When You Can't Pay Your Taxes at All